coderitter/knight-validation/README.md

 ### Validation

 Validating an object returns an array of misfits which is empty if there are not any.
-The validator goes through all constraints for one field and stops the validation on the first misfit.
-Afterwards it goes on to the next field.
+The validator goes through all constraints for one property and stops the validation on the first misfit.
+Afterwards it goes on to the next property.

 ```typescript
 let user = new User